kaustubhsenwrks/Kaustubhsenwrks/README.md

 ## BTech AI & ML | Developer | Tech Enthusiast

 Hi there!
 I'm **Kaustubh Sen**, a passionate **AI & ML student** exploring the world of **coding, hacking, and software development**.
-I love building innovative projects and solving real-world problems using technology.
+I love building innovative projects and solving real-world problems using technology, Also I'm a Chief Strategy Officer in **AIALCHEMIST** - An student led Organisation mainly focuses on AI & ML learnings, Published Author Of the book **The Archive Of Unwritten Futures**.
 🚀 Check out my portfolio: [https://kaustubh-sen.vercel.app/](https://kaustubh-sen.vercel.app/)
 ---
 ### 🚀 Projects